samhh/fp-ts-std/docs/modules/Array.ts.md

 ## dropRepeats

-Filter a list, removing any elements that repeat that directly preceding them.
+Filter a list, removing any elements that repeat that directly precede them.

 **Signature**